188A Business Visa

 Western Australia may require that you attend an interview or have your business reviewed by an independent source.

 Proposed Business Activity: You must show how your proposed business will make economic contributions to Western Australia.
 Your business plan must be realistic and research-based, demonstrating your understanding of the State business environment.

 Exporting Business: Western Australia imposes additional requirements on exporting businesses.
 If applying on this basis, you must show how it will provide direct contributions to the State’s economy.

 188A Visa Fees

-In addition to the cost of your business investment, the Australian Government charges a fee for lodging your visa application.
+In addition to the cost of your business investment, the Australian Government charges fees when lodging your visa application.
 The total cost depends on a number of factors, including the English proficiency of each adult applicant and the number of total applicants.